guillermocalvo/HyperDev/frog-feels/README.md

 then uncomment out `/last-week` and generate the email to send out at the end of the week. manual process for basic broken drawing check.
 I could do this on a schedule but this is easier and safer.
 And maybe more fulfilling.

 ## TODO
+- template vars to ALL_CAPS
+- frogfeels.com weekly 💕s [img1. img2, ... img5]
+- /last-week uses hardcoded txt logo FROG_STATIC
+- admin text-field on /last-week
 - email formatted with proper styles/layout
-- frogfeels.com weekly 💕s [img1. img2, ... img5]

-- header: seo meta tag stuff (twitter / fb)

-- fix iphone (320px) layout
-- fix touchstart draw

 later features:
 ---------------

 - add kidpixy sound effects (save success, refreshing, drawing(mousedown on canvas that repeats), pick color)

-- ? show last weeks drawings on page (see `SCRAPS.md`)
+- add imessages style celebration streamers canvas/bk on drawing complete (adds that extra bit of short term endorphin rush on completion)

 refactor cleanup:
 -----------------

+- fix race condition w db not loading/scraping in time of page load (make it a decoupled service, w transparent loading)

 - clean up the class hide/show stuff to use clean code

 - update css/jade class names to match simplified app

-- quickfix async scrapper issue (meh) - possibly just use fallback string, and manually periodically change it

 - make mongo drawing find call more efficient

-- ?smaller grid? (see existing media queries, see common device size usage scenarios (use responsive design view))